compsocialscience/summer-institute/2025/graz/apply.md

 For applicants who require VISA assistance for Austria, please also reach out to us via ddnsf@uni-graz.at.

-**In order to be guaranteed full consideration, all application materials must be submitted by {13th of April 2025}.** All application materials must be submitted through this [Google Form]((https://forms.gle/LXBgqqCfGRCH65RC6))
+**In order to be guaranteed full consideration, all application materials must be submitted by {13th of April 2025}.** All application materials must be submitted through this [Google Form](https://forms.gle/LXBgqqCfGRCH65RC6)

-Inquiries can be sent to (ddnsf@uni-graz.at).
+Inquiries can be sent to ddnsf@uni-graz.at.